Master of Science in Social Work

 We are happy to guide you through the admission and application process for the Master of Science in Social Work online.

-To be considered for admission into the online MSSW program, you must submit your complete application packet by the applicable date (according with the respective curriculum plan selected):
+To be considered for admission into the online MSSW program, you must submit your complete application packet by the applicable date (according with the respective curriculum plans selected):

-- May 30 - Traditional Deadline for applicants who do not have to choose a practicum placement.
+- 60-hour Regular applicants who do not need to select a practicum in Fall

 Do Not Wait!

 Due to the highly competitive program, we encourage you to submit your online application as soon as possible so you get counted for the next start.
 Then you can gather all other necessary documentation and submit it by the deadline.
-Strong applications submitted after January 30 / February 28 (preferred deadline for admission to MSSW Online program) may be considered by the Admissions Committee on a case by case basis and as space (enrollment count) allows.
+Strong applications submitted after September 30 (Spring) or December 15 / February 28 (preferred deadline for admission to MSSW Online program Fall start) may be considered by the Admissions Committee on a case-by-case basis and as space (enrollment count) allows.